couleur-tweak-tips/CTT/docs/video/obs/index.md

 ---

 ## :material-information-box: Introduction
-[Open Broadcaster Software Studio](https://obsproject.com) is free and open-source software for live streaming and recording.
+[Open Broadcaster Software Studio](https://obsproject.com) is a free and open-source software for live streaming and recording.

 ## High FPS recording

-A lot of [us](https://discord.gg/CTT) configure our encoder to record as high FPS as we get in-game(1) to then [frame blend](../smoothie/recipe.md#frame-blending) with [Smoothie](../smoothie/index.md).
+A lot of [us](https://discord.gg/CTT) configure the output encoder to record as high FPS as we get in-game(1) to then [frame blend](../smoothie/recipe.md#frame-blending) with [Smoothie](../smoothie/index.md).
 { .annotate}

 1. If you get about 600FPS it's recommended to record around 480FPS to accommodate for the variations and eventual drops